Gravitational radiation from Kerr black holes using the Sasaki-Nakamura formalism: Waveforms and fluxes at infinity: Introduction

 The gravitational waveforms that we observe at spatial infinity contain two modes, namely the plus polarization $h_{+}$ and the cross polarization $h_{\times}$, respectively.
 They are encoded in the perturbed Weyl scalar $\psi_4$ as \cite{Chandrasekhar:1985kt}

-where $\rho=-(r-ia\cos\theta)^{-1}$, and $(t,r,\theta,\varphi)$ are the \gls{BL} coordinates.
 In his seminal work, Teukolsky showed that the equation governing the linear perturbation to the scalar $\psi_{4}$, which is a \acrlong{PDE}, can be solved using separation of variables and a \gls{FT} \cite{Teukolsky:1973ha}.
-Schematically, this decomposition can be written as
+Schematically, in the Kinnersley tetrad, this decomposition can be written as